guguji666666/GJS-MDC-Tips/Defender for SQL/README.md

 ```
 Note:
 If the defender for SQL plan is enabled at instance side (not in subscription level),
-The powershell commands above could also define the storage account before enabling the plan at instance side
+The powershell commands above could also be used to define the storage account before enabling the plan at instance side
 ```